Last updated: 23-05-2024. From web page: Council Constitution.

 1. Subject to (b) below the Executive’s Scheme of Delegation will be reported to Council and may only be amended in accordance with the Constitution.
 It will contain the details required in Article 7 and set out in Part 3 of this Constitution.

-3. Where the Leader seeks to withdraw delegation from a committee, notice will be deemed to be served on that committee when s/he has served it on its chair.
+3. Where the Leader seeks to withdraw delegation from a committee, notice will be deemed to be served on that committee when they have served it on its chair.

 Conflicts of Interest